jataware/dojo-deprecated/api/README.md

 ## Setup

-There are two example models to run; from the `api` folder run:
+There are two example models to run; from the top of this repository run:

 MaxHop Example:

 ```
-cd examples/maxhop
+cd models/maxhop
 python3 maxhop.py
 ```